 - Arrange to have someone stay with you the night of your surgery and a few days after

-- Stop Alcohol 2 weeks before and 2 weeks after
+- Stop Alcohol 2 weeks before and 2 weeks after surgery

 - Refrain from food that is excessively salty

-What type of anesthesia is used and where is the surgery performed
+What type of anesthesia is used and where is the surgery performed?

-- Application of cold compresses, head elevation, and minimal activity for the first 48-72 hours will diminish the bruising and swelling
+- Application of cold compresses, head elevation, and minimal activity for the first 48-72 hours

 - Antibiotic eye ointment or drops will be prescribed